Shallow (Lady Gaga and Bradley Cooper song): Composition and lyrical interpretation

 A slow-burning rock, folk-pop and country power ballad, "Shallow" features mainly Nelson's acoustic guitar with Cooper and Gaga trading verses.
 The other musicians include Jesse Siebenberg on the lap steel guitar; Anthony Logerfo on drums; Corey McCormick on bass; Alberto Bof on keyboards; and Eduardo 'Tato' Melgar performing percussion.
 The recording is interspersed with the sound of audience noise and applause.
-The song is set in the time signature of common time and is composed in the key of G major with a moderate tempo of 96 beats per minute.
-It follows a chord progression of Em–D/F–G–C–G–D, with Gaga's vocal range spanning from the low note of G3 to the high note of D5.

 Cooper opens the first verse by singing "Tell me something, girl" in a restrained voice; Gaga joins from the second verse, belting with what is described by Pitchfork as a "sturdy voice".
-As the song moves gradually towards the final chorus the final vocal run has been described by Jon Blistein of Rolling Stone as "chilling" with "impressive harmonizing" from both artists, accompanied by drum machine and pedal steel guitar.
+As the song moves gradually towards the final chorus the final vocal run has been described by Jon Blistein of Rolling Stone as "chilling" with "impressive harmonizing" from both artists, accompanied by drums and pedal steel guitar.
 Gaga sings a "roaring" vocal, harmonizing on the run "Haaa-ah-ah-ah, haaawaah, ha-ah-ah-aaah".
 This ends by moving into the final chorus as she sings the lines: "I'm off the deep end / Watch as I dive in / I'll never meet the ground / Crash through the surface / Where they can't hurt us / We're far from the shallow now".

 An article in The Guardian, notes that "Shallow" depicts the protagonists' self-realization of their current situation and speaks "for those, to whom life has not always been fair or kind".
 For Gaga, it's the connection and the dialogue established between Jackson and Ally, which made "Shallow" impactful.
 Ronson believed that working with Gaga on Joanne allowed the singer to delve into a more personal songwriting with "Shallow".
 The lyrics have both characters asking each other if they are satisfied being who they are.
 They demonstrate self-awareness, portraying "the gains and pains of stardom", and those of addiction in the lines, "In all the good times, I find myself longing for change, And in the bad times, I fear myself".
 The songwriters claim the drowning metaphor in the lyrics could be literal as well as about heartache, addiction or dreams shattering.

 Copyright claim

-Singer-songwriter Steven Ronsen claimed that the hook of "Shallow" is based on the same three-note progression sequence - G, A, B - from his track "Almost" (2012).
+Singer-songwriter Steve Ronsen claimed that the hook of "Shallow" is based on the same three-note progression sequence - G, A, B - from his track "Almost" (2012).
 Ronsen and his lawyer Mark D. Shirian are asking for millions of dollars in a settlement.
 Gaga has hired lawyer Orin Snyder, who said "Mr Ronsen and his lawyer are trying to make easy money off the back of a successful artist.
 It is shameful and wrong."
 He added, "Should Mr. Shirian proceed with this case, Lady Gaga will fight it vigorously and will prevail."